-With 50 placements (with more in the works), NARIP members have hit the mark in major network televisions shows, films and documentaries.
+With almost placements (and more in the works), NARIP members have hit the mark in major network televisions shows, films and documentaries.
 Placements are only part of the success they experience: professional relationships formed have resulted in creative collaborations too numerous to mention, including deals signed and new levels of exposure.

 NARIP Placements & Success Stories

 Matt Welch from Twisted Jukebox attended a NARIP Music Supervisor Session with Trailer Park’s Bobby Gumm last year, who reports that he placed the track “Let’s Ride” in a trailer for the Warner Bros. film Grudge Match starring Robert De Niro and Sylvester Stallone which you can view here.
 Gumm was at mOcean at the time he placed the track.
 Congratulations!